scaife-viewer/scaife-viewer.org/development.md

 ## Key Repositories

 As well as making incremental changes to [scaife.perseus.org](https://scaife.perseus.org/), we're also working on a new architecture with a separate server (called ATLAS, for Aligned Text and Linguistic Annotation Server) and a frontend consisting of a Skeleton and various pluggable Widgets.
-We are proving this architecture out with a couple of prototypes including "Explore Homer" which brings together various levels of analysis of Homer, and "SV Mini".
+We are proving this architecture out with a couple of prototypes including "Explore Homer" which brings together various levels of analysis of Homer, and "SV Mini" which shows a variety of texts with some analysis but not as deep as Explore Homer nor as broad as the entire Perseus Digital Library.

 ### Generic Front-end Code